tat3r/a2m/README.md

 ![screenshot](https://github.com/tat3r/a2m/blob/master/screenshot.png?raw=true)

-For reference screenshot is iTerm2 with Andale Mono font ssh'd to a linux machine attached to a tmux session running irssi.
+For reference screenshot is iTerm2 with Menlo font ssh'd to a linux machine attached to a tmux session running irssi.

 ## Installation